Things To Do In Dubai

 Al Fahidi historical district will let you understand the forgotten heritage of Dubai.
 It’s suitable for educational visits and even a family outing in the evening.
 Children will enjoy the quaint houses and maze-like alleyways.

 Dubai Garden Glow is the biggest glow park in the world.
-The garden looks like any other garden during the daytime, with sculptures of dinosaurs and other characters, but after sunset, the place transforms.
+During the day, it looks like any other garden, with sculptures of dinosaurs and other characters, but after sunset, the platforms are illuminated.

 Glow Park has models of wildlife and trees, which conveys the importance of protecting the environment.
 These artistic shapes glow after nightfall, emanating an otherworldly aura.